 The climbed up the mountain takes about 1 hour if you are on the right trail.
 At the top of the mountain, there is a restaurant and a great place to get a drink after you have climbed up the mountain.

-On of the best things to do go kayaking in the Fjords or if you can’t do that go sea kayaking that is still breath-taking views of the Norway’s mountains.
+One of the best things to do go kayaking in the Fjords or if you can’t-do that go sea kayaking that is still breath-taking views of the Norway’s mountains.

-The tour I did was a Kayaking the Herdlefjord just outside Bergen about 45 minutes’ drive.
+Tour I did was a Kayaking the Hereford just outside Bergen about 45 minutes’ drive.
 It offers to pick up from Bergen and drop off.
 For £92.

 The tour offers lunch and you get about 4 hours in the kayaks.
 There will be a lunch break on the trip where they offer you food.
-They also took us to a cave that was used in world war 2 by the Germans but the cave is very small.
+They also took us to a cave that was used in world war 2 by the Germans.
+The cave is very small.
 Find out more at https://en.visitbergen.com/things-to-do/guided-kayak-trip-in-bergen-p2422103

 4. Take the Fløibanen up to Mt Floyen,